 As you think ahead to how you and your family will be celebrating Independence Day this year, we urge you to be mindful of COVID-19 health and safety considerations.
 For family members who are not yet vaccinated, it’s advisable that they wear a face mask when attending the parade or evening festival.
 Be sure to practice social distancing, keeping to your family/group.
 And if anyone feels unwell or has an elevated temperature, please stay home.

-Planning and staging events like these is no small feat and it all happens thanks to the volunteer efforts of UA Civic Association member.
+Planning and staging events like these is no small feat and it all happens thanks to the volunteer efforts of UA Civic Association.
 This year’s coordinators are:

 - Fireworks coordinator Bill Hall

 When these “Fourth of July” teams first take on the role of Judging Chairs, they are committing to a four-year cycle of increasing responsibilities, ending as Chairs for the entire day.
 UA is fortunate to have residents willing to undertake the planning and logistics involved in enriching our community in this way.

 We also have City employees who are indispensable in the day’s events:

 - Parks & Forestry—assistance with event setup and breakdown

 - Public Works—placement of barricades, banners and signage